Features — AI Gateway for Amazon Bedrock¶

 How stdapi.ai Compares¶

-All four solutions below expose an OpenAI-compatible API in front of AWS Bedrock.
+All four solutions below expose an OpenAI-compatible API in front of Amazon Bedrock.
 The comparison focuses on the AWS deployment context — LiteLLM is evaluated with AWS services as the backend provider (Bedrock, Polly, Transcribe), not as a multi-cloud proxy.
 Bedrock Access Gateway is the official AWS-maintained open-source sample.
-Bedrock Mantle is AWS's own managed OpenAI-compatible endpoint, requiring no self-hosting.
+Bedrock Mantle is AWS's own managed OpenAI-compatible endpoint, requiring no self-hosting — and stdapi.ai can also front it as an additional backend, serving Mantle-only models through the gateway (see Bedrock Mantle Models).

 | Capability | stdapi.ai | LiteLLM (on AWS) | Bedrock Access Gateway | Bedrock Mantle |